ChipDepot/.github/profile/README.md

 # Chip Depot

-Group created to host all of StarDucks repositories.
+Group created to host all of StarDuck's repositories.

 Created by [Daniel Delgado](https://github.com/MrDahaniel)